Symmetry

 digital art can bridge different dimensions

-“Modern science has no unifying concept of how to connect Einstein’s theory of relativity with the theory of quantum mechanics.
-This basically means we can’t measure the true relationships between planets, human bodies and it’s atoms and quarks.
-We digitally captured the spatial information of a dance scene in which ‘the big bang’ was portrayed, and combined this data with numerical patterns from the open source CERN data.
-A new image appeared in front of our eyes which looked quite similar to the spiral forming of our Milkyway galaxy.
-In the film story we used this image sequence for the moment protagonist Lukas comes to the realisation of his theory of everything, while dancing…”. –Ruben Van Leer
+“Modern science has no unifying concept connecting Einstein's theory of relativity with quantum mechanics; meaning the true relationships between planets, human bodies, atoms and quarks remain unmeasurable.
+We digitally captured the spatial information of a dance scene depicting the big bang, then combined this data with numerical patterns from open-source CERN data.
+A new image emerged that closely resembled the spiral formation of the Milky Way galaxy.
+In the film, we used this sequence for the moment Lukas arrives at his theory of everything, while dancing...”.

 Symmetry, an upcoming film that fuses opera, choreography, digital art, and physics to tell a deeply existential tale around the basic questions asked by all curious humans: who are we?
 Where do we come from?
 Where are we going?